marc-antoine-girard/Unity3D-RuntimeScene/README.md

 ### Using OpenUPM

+> Incoming

 ## Usage

-**Note**: If you're using Assemblies, don't forget to reference `ShackLab.RuntimeScene`
+> **Note** If you're using Assemblies, don't forget to reference `ShackLab.RuntimeScene`

-Here's a simple example on how to use RuntimeScene.
-Each methods in RuntimeScene have many overloads, most mirroring `SceneManager.LoadScene` and `SceneManager.LoadSceneAsync`.
+Here's a simple example on how to use RuntimeScene:

 ```csharp
 public class LoadScene : MonoBehaviour